rahatkader/Dhaka-Weather-Forecasting/README.md

 git clone https://github.com/rahatkader/Dhaka-Weather-Forecasting.git
 ```

 Change the working directory to project root directory.
-Use Pip to create a new environment and install dependency from `requirement.txt` file.
+Use Pip to create a new environment and install dependencies from `requirement.txt` file.
 The following command will install the packages according to the configuration file `requirement.txt`.

 ```
 pip install -r requirements.txt